Clothes Moths Treatment Preparation

 CLOTHES MOTHS TREATMENT PREPARATIONS INSTRUCTIONS

-2. House prep. – must be done before technician arrives!
+House preparation – must be done before technician arrives

-3. Clean out all closets (floors, shelves and hanging items) and under beds.
+• Clean out all closets (floors, shelves and hanging items) and under beds.
+Include storage closets, linen closets etc. Throughout the home

-5. Help make baseboards accessible—move small items, toys, etc. (not required to move large furniture.)
+• Help make baseboards accessible—move small items, toys, etc. (not required to move large furniture.)
+However, if furniture sits over wool carpet, it may become necessary to move to verify if moths are present in the carpet under the furniture item.

 Questions?
 Call 888-989-8979 for immediate service!